 Restaurant booths and kiosks

 If you’re a restaurant owner, you might have considered using refurbished shipping containers to bring your food to different places at a very low cost.
 Use it as a food booth or kiosk that serves people in country fairs, marketplaces, food parks, and more.
 With it, you don’t need to build an entire restaurant branch.
 These can be stationary or mobile, depending on your business’ needs.

 Refurbished shipping containers are perfect for building a restaurant because it is weatherproof and fireproof.
-You will need the help of an architect or designer to make the space conducive for work and the customers.
+You will need the help of a building designer to make the space conducive for work and the customers.

 If it’s for your backyard, a small cube container can serve as storage for your professional tools and items.
 Make sure that there is enough storage inside the converted shipping container.
 Put drywall and pegboard inside to organise your stuff.